If you don't find your question in the list below, please e-mail your question to

 There is no such thing as an "average student" as we have a wide range of people

-those offered a place was 79% (or over 3.5), and generally students are aged between
+those offered a place was around 80% (or 3.7), and students were aged between

 - How many years does it take to complete the program?

-It takes just under two years (5 terms) to complete the program.
+It takes just under two years (5 continuous terms) to complete the program.